enewbury/cloud/README.md

 - `roles\nextcloud_config\defaults\main.yml` for nextcloud settings

 Also if you are working on a remote computer through ssh be sure to check the **firewall settings** in `roles/prep_ufw/defaults/main.yml` Only ports 22,80,443 will be opened by default, plus ports for a turnserver.
 Please test locally before deploying on your remote (ssh) server, you will get locked out if you use a custom port.

-### Serving web apps in other containers on the server

-If you have other containers serving apps on your server and wish to use the Traefik2-container created by this playbook as a reverse proxy for them take a look [routing other containers to traefik](docker/routing-other-containers-to-traefik.md).
-There is also a [sample config](./docker/docker-compose-whoami.yml).

 ## Remove Nextcloud